frePPLe/frepple/doc/user-interface/what-if-scenarios.rst

 Scenario management
 -------------------

-During the installation a number of what-if slots (3 by default) are configured by the administrator.
+During the installation a number of what-if slots (3 by default for on-premise installations, 6 on Cloud Edition) are configured by the administrator.
 See :doc:`this page </installation-guide/multi-model>` for the details.

 The scenario's can have the following states: